fedejaure/dev-setup/docs/features/index.md

 ## Linux

+!!! warning

     Linux support is under development and will be available soon.

 [Explore Linux features](linux/index.md)